#tftp lally

 The pair oversee the movers that are unloading their furniture into the house.
 One item that gets unloaded is a locked chest of Cade's, which Selena is surprised to see.
 The two of them have a fight about the chest and its contents and whether it should even be here or not.
 Whatever is inside the trunk, it's a mystery to Selena, and Cade gets very defensive about it, claiming it's just junk from his childhood and she doesn't need to see it.

-One photo shows a child Cade celebrating a birthday in a blacklight party room at a Freddy Fazbear's Pizzaplex.
-(Ah, we finally found a use for Funko's dumb blacklight line, I see.)
-The blacklight arena itself is called 'Lally's Game.'
+The two of them pay a visit to Janice, Cade's mother, who lives nearby.
+While at her house, Selena finds photo albums depicting Cade's childhood, and decides to look through them with her future mother-in-law.
+One photo shows a child Cade celebrating a birthday in a black light party room at a Freddy Fazbear's Pizzaplex.
+(Ah, we finally found a use for Funko's dumb black light line, I see.)
+The black light arena itself is called 'Lally's Game.'
 Selena shows the picture to Janice, who tells her that Lally's Game was Cade's favorite part of the Pizzaplex, and tells her a little about it.

 Lally is a small, child-sized robot character that resembles Casper the Friendly Ghost.
 His purpose is to play and interact with the children who don't have friends to play with, playing hide-and-seek with one child at a time in his special arena.
-His space is the blacklight arena, which has prehistoric inspired caves and tunnels with brightly colored drawings on them.
+His space is the black light arena, which has prehistoric inspired caves and tunnels with brightly colored drawings on them.

 (The words they're using to describe Lally remind me of how people tend to describe Funko Pops, which, given the relationship FNAF has with Funko, I find mildly amusing.)

-Janice mentions that Lally's Game was shot down permanently at their local Pizzaplex when the Lally robot itself was stolen.
+Janice mentions that Lally's Game was shut down permanently at their local Pizzaplex when the Lally robot itself was stolen.
 When Selena asks if Cade was sad to lose his favorite game, Cade's mother says "Cade wasn't sad… Cade was scared."
 She doesn't explain what she means by that.

 When Selena brings up the subject with Cade later, he tells her he doesn't want to talk about it, and says that "someone got hurt there" before shutting down the topic.